From whistleblower laws to unions: How Google’s AI ethics meltdown could shape policy

 Two weeks after Gebru’s firing, things still appear to be percolating at the company.
 On Monday, Business Insider obtained a leaked memo that revealed Google AI chief Jeff Dean had canceled an all-hands end-of-year call.
 Since VentureBeat interviewed Gebru last week, she has spoken at length with BBC, Slate, and MIT Tech Review.

 Earlier this year, I wrote about a fight for the soul of machine learning.
-I talked about AI companies associated with surveillance, oppression, and white supremacy, while others work to address harm caused by AI and build a more equitable world.
+I talked about AI companies associated with surveillance, oppression, and white supremacy and others working to address harm caused by AI and build a more equitable world.
 Since then, we have seen multiple documented instances of, as AI Now Institute put it today, reasons to give us pause.

 Gebru’s treatment highlights how a lack of investment in diversity can create a toxic work environment.
-It also leads to rational questions like how employees should alert the public to AI that harms human lives if company leadership refuses to address those concerns.
-And it casts a spotlight on the company’s failure to employ a diverse engineering workforce, despite the fact that such diversity is widely considered essential to minimizing algorithmic bias.
+It also leads to questions like how employees should alert the public to AI that harms human lives if company leadership refuses to address those concerns.
+And it casts a spotlight on the company’s failure to employ a diverse engineering workforce despite the fact that such diversity is widely considered essential to minimizing algorithmic bias.

-The people I spoke with for this article seem to agree we need to regulate tech that forms and shapes human lives.
-They also call for stronger accountability and enforcement mechanisms and changes to institution and government policy.

-Measures to address the cross-section of issues that the Timnit Gebru episode shines a light on could include a range of policy solutions.
-These range from taking steps to ensure the independence of academic research to unionization or building a larger movement among tech workers.
+The people I spoke with for this article seem to agree that we need to regulate tech that forms and shapes human lives.
+They also call for stronger accountability and enforcement mechanisms and changes to institutional and government policy.
+Measures to address the cross-section of issues raised by Gebru’s treatment would need to cover a broad spectrum of policy concerns, ranging from steps to ensure the independence of academic research to unionization or larger coalitions among tech workers.